 - A financial power of attorney naming a trusted person to manage financial matters if you are unable

 The Mazenko Law Firm can help you put the necessary documents in place, so you and your loved ones have peace of mind when navigating life’s challenges.
 Without a will, the state of Florida dictates how your assets are distributed and to whom, which can often lead to complications and outcomes you didn’t intend for your friends and family.
 We won’t let this happen.

 After reviewing your financial situation and goals carefully, we determine which documents can enhance your will.
 These mainly deal with problems that occur while you are still alive but incapacitated due to an accident or illness.
 You will have the foundation for your estate plan and understand how these documents work and affect your future.

-If you need a Florida estate planning attorney or Lake County will lawyer, the experienced team at Mazenko Law Firm can help create a customized plan including wills and trusts.
+If you need a Florida will lawyer, the experienced team at Mazenko Law Firm can help create a customized plan including wills and trusts.
 Subscribe to our newsletter or sign up for upcoming events where you can learn valuable estate planning information.

 Contact us for a consultation today!